-1. Education Code Section 41020 (f)(2) states:

-Commencing with the 2003-04 fiscal year and except as provided in subdivision (d) of Section 41320.1, it is unlawful for a public accounting firm to provide audit services to a local educational agency if the lead audit partner, or coordinating audit partner, having primary responsibility for the audit, or the audit partner responsible for reviewing the audit, has performed audit services for that local agency in each of the six previous fiscal years.

-2. The Education Audit Appeal Panel may waive this requirement if the panel finds that no otherwise eligible auditor is available to perform the audit.
+In addition, Education Code 41020(f)(2) regulates the rotation of auditors, making it unlawful for an audit firm to provide audit services if the lead auditor partner, or coordinating audit partner, having primary responsibility for the audit, or the audit partner responsible for reviewing the audit, has performed audit services for that local agency in each of the six previous fiscal years.
+The Education Audit Appeals Panel may waive this requirement if the panel finds that no otherwise eligible auditor is available to perform the audit.